cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 then you still can run CrypTool later as a normal user.

-If you change the name of the target directory "CrypTool" e.g. in "CrypTool-1.4.10-Final-E", then the entry in the start menu of the Windows task bar will adapted accordingly.
+If you change the name of the target directory "CrypTool" e.g. in "CrypTool-1.4.20-Final-E", then the entry in the start menu of the Windows task bar will adapted accordingly.

-If you already possess an earlier version of CrypTool, it is recommended uninstalling the old version of CrypTool before installing the new one, as otherwise it is possible that some of the old files will not be overwritten.
+If you already possess an earlier version of CrypTool, the installation program tries to de-install the old version of CrypTool before installing the new one.
 Please note:
 - During de-installation not all of the directories and files in the program directories (normally "C:\Program Files\CrypTool") may be deleted.
 If so, delete these manually.
-- De-installation will delete all user generated asymmetric keys.
+- De-installation will delete all user generated asymmetric keys and certificates.
-  If you intend to further use those keys also in the newly installed version of CrypTool, then perform the following steps.
-Copy the entire pse\ directory in order to protect these keys.
+  If you intend to further use these keys also in the newly installed version of CrypTool, then there are two alternatives:
+  a) Copy the entire pse\ directory in order to protect these keys.
      De-install CrypTool and install the new version.
 Finally copy the saved pse\ directory to the installation folder.
-Also see chapter 4.6.
-  Alternatively you can export/import RSA and DSA PSEs using the PKCS#12 format.
+  b) Alternatively you can export/import RSA and DSA PSEs using the
+     PKCS#12 format.
+- If you want to keep on using certificates, created with CrypTool versions older than 1.4.00, you can do so:
+  a) for RSA and DSA keys:
+     Export the PSEs with the old CrypTool into a PKCS#12 format and load these files into the new CrypTool.
+  b) for ECC keys:
+     Here it is enough, to copy the according files (e.g. [da][db][EC-prime239v1][1131039030][d] )
+     from the old CrypTool\pse directory into the new one. xxxxxxxxxxxxxxxx nochmal lesen xxxxxxxxxxx

 Please note that it might be necessary to adjust the access permissions if multiple users want to share one CrypTool